sf-wdi-gaia/responsive-css/readme.md

 * Grids help avoid stressful CSS debugging by starting out on the right foot.

 ### Reusability
-* Grids make the layout process easier because of resusable, semantically-named "utility classes" (i.e., a library of CSS class selectors).
+* Grids make the layout process easier because of reusable, semantically-named "utility classes" (i.e., a library of CSS class selectors).
 * Grids aren't limited to a particular project.
 We can apply them to pretty much everything we do.
 * Grids are highly customizable.
 You can really make them your own.